Development Environment as Code

 Open up the terminal in VSCode again and run the following

-Created binary (application) `crates/axum-server` package
+cargo new --vcs=none crates/web-server # Created binary (application) `crates/web-server` package

 You should now have a folder structure like the following.